 Blue Whale Population

-The blue whale is not a common animal, and their population currently in the world is dangerously low and in grave danger due to various reasons.
+The blue whale is not a common animal.
+Its population currently in the world is dangerously low and in grave danger due to various reasons.

-Since the 1970s, the global blue whale population populations have dropped from 20 million to only 500.
-Their populations have decreased by 98% in that time period.
+Since the 1970s, the global blue whale population has dropped from 20 million to only 500.
+Their population decreased by 98% during that period.

-They are found throughout the world’s oceans.
-Most are concentrated in specific areas today, including the North Atlantic, the eastern North Pacific, the Indian Ocean, and the Antarctic Ocean.
-Blue whales can only live in deep oceanic areas, preferring the cold regions where krill are abundant except in breeding season when they move closer to the equator.
+Most blue whales are concentrated in most oceans, including the North Atlantic Ocean, the Eastern North Pacific, the Indian Ocean, and the Antarctic Ocean.
+Blue whales can only live in deep oceanic areas, preferring cold regions with abundant krill, except during breeding season, when they migrate closer to the equator.

 See Related: Reasons Why Biodiversity Important to Ecosystems